Skip to content

 California has its own unpaid leave plan under the California Family Rights Act that provides additional coverage above that of the FMLA.

-Savvy employers offer paid family leave because they understand that it’s a major concern, especially for the Sandwich Generation, those employees who are both raising their own children and caring for older family members.
-This generation is predicted to represent more than 75% of the workforce within the next ten years, so it’s important to keep them happy.
+Savvy employers offer paid family leave because they understand that it’s a major concern, especially for employees who are both raising their own children and caring for older family members.

 States’ Family Leave Employment Laws Vary

-Maryland and Delaware became the latest states to enact Paid Family Leave laws with a payroll tax component.
-Joining Oregon and Colorado as states with new Paid Family and Medical Leave programs on the horizon, Maryland will require employee and employer contributions to a state paid leave fund beginning in October 2023.
-The total rate of contribution and percentage split between employees and employers hasn’t yet been determined by the agency.
-Maryland residents will be eligible to begin receiving benefits in January 2025.
+Maryland, Maine, and Delaware are the latest states to enact Paid Family Leave laws with a payroll tax component.
+Maryland will require employee and employer contributions to a state-paid leave fund beginning in July 2025.
+The total rate of contribution and percentage split between employees and employers will be 0.9% split evenly (0.45% each).
+Maryland residents will be eligible to begin receiving benefits in July 2026.

 New Hampshire has also joined the mix with a unique voluntary insurance plan.
 Employers that choose to take part in New Hampshire’s paid family leave fund will be eligible for a corresponding tax credit on premiums paid.
-The state is in the process of selecting a private insurer to administer the program.
-October 1, 2022, is the current start date set for state government employers and private employers with more than 50 employees.
+The state utilizes MetLife as the private insurer to administer the program.
+Vermont quickly followed its neighboring state passing a voluntary family and medical leave plan handled by Hartford Insurance.
+Vermont began phasing in availability in July 2024 and will complete coverage for all remaining employees with phase II in July 2025.

 Wage replacement rates among the states range from 50–80%.
-California paid family leave provides a $1,216 per week maximum benefit and gives workers with lower earnings higher replacement rates.
-Washington DC’s program will have a maximum benefit of just $100 a week.
+California paid family leave provides a $1,620 per week maximum benefit and gives workers with lower earnings higher replacement rates.
+Washington, D.C.’s program has a maximum benefit of $1,118 a week.

 Workers’ Compensation and FMLA

-Workers’ compensation provides for healthcare and income replacement in the event of a workplace injury, and it can overlap with FMLA.
-For example, an employee who suffers a workplace injury that is considered a “serious health condition” can be covered by both programs.
+Workers’ compensation provides for healthcare and income replacement in the event of a workplace injury, and can overlap with FMLA.
+For example, an employee who sustains a workplace injury that is considered a “serious health condition” can be covered by both programs.

 See how the right technology and expertise can help you make a difference.